UCL-EO/Workshop2022/index.md

 # Installation

-Although you sould be able to run the practicals using Binder on yor browser without installing anything, if you want to run practicals on your computer, you can [follow these instructions](https://github.com/UCL-EO/Workshop2022/wiki/Installation).
+Although you sould be able to run the practicals using Binder on your browser without installing anything, if you want to run practicals on your computer, you can [follow these instructions](https://github.com/UCL-EO/Workshop2022/wiki/Installation).